muzhouzhang/teaching/ess_2021_tips.md

     ## [1] "2021-09-01"

-We may suspect that daily travel frequency is correlated with whether a day is during weekend and whether daylight saving is effective.
+We may suspect that daily travel frequency is correlated with whether a day is during weekend and daylight saving time.
 The following two functions extract such information and create two new variables accordingly.

 ``` r
 uk_mobility_by_type %>% mutate(